 Linda J Bauer has been a surgical technologist for 32 years, and has been a CST since 1992.
-She currently works at Seton Medical Center in Austin, Texas, where she is a lead tech and specializes in orthopedics.
+She currently works at Seton Medical Center in Austin, Texas, where she is a lead tech and specializes in orth is a lead tech and specializes in orthopedics.